TIANQIXU1/nlp-project/README.md

 In the test, we used our manually annotated EN cancer terminology (193 words and 109phrases) with the ZH reference: [test en_zh.json](https://github.com/TIANQIXU1/nlp-project/blob/main/data/test%20en_zh.json).

 ## Fine-tuning opus-mt-en-zh
 In the first phase, in-domain data is used to fine-tune the MT model.
-You can see the script here:
+You can see the script here:[opus-fine_tuning.py](https://github.com/TIANQIXU1/nlp-project/blob/main/opus-fine_tuning.py).
 ## Fine-tuning Qwen2.5 1.5B
 Prompts are created using the 'create_prompt'function
 ## Inference